Sanford C. Bernstein Analysts Give Fresenius Medical Care AG & Co. KGaA (FME.F) (ETR:FME) a €73.00 Price Target

 Sanford C. Bernstein set a €73.00 ($85.88) price objective on Fresenius Medical Care AG & Co.
-KGaA (FME.F) (ETR:FME) in a research report report published on Thursday, Borsen Zeitung reports.
+KGaA (FME.F) (ETR:FME) in a report released on Thursday, Borsen Zeitung reports.
 The firm currently has a neutral rating on the stock.

 Fresenius Medical Care AG & Co KGaA, a kidney dialysis company, provides dialysis care and related services, and other health care services in Germany, the United States, and internationally.
 It offers dialysis treatment and related laboratory and diagnostic services through a network of outpatient dialysis clinics; materials, training, and patient support services comprising clinical monitoring, follow-up assistance, and arranging for delivery of the supplies to the patient's residence; and dialysis services under contract to hospitals in the United States for the hospitalized end-stage renal disease (ESRD) patients and for patients suffering from acute kidney failure.